The end of the semester and a response to “The End of the College Essay”

 Okay, on to finish my semester and that pesky MOOC book….

-11 thoughts on “The end of the semester and a response to “The End of the College Essay””
+11 Replies to “The end of the semester and a response to “The End of the College Essay””

 1. Happened to see on Twitter that Schuman is trying to disassociate her argument from FYC.
 With that in mind, the subtext–if we can take her seriously–is that University of Missouri-St. Louis badly needs a WAC program, or, if it has a WAC program, badly needs to alert UMSL literature and philosophy faculty to some of the more sustaining pedagogical principles WAC stands by.